efabless/caravel_mgmt_soc_litex/docs/source/index.rst

 Description
 -----------
 The UART provide general serial communication with the management SoC.
 The baud rate is configured at 9600.

+The reg_uart_enable must be set in order to run (disabled by default).

 .. include:: generated/spi_master.rst